-Developmental nutritional environment reduces honey bee resilience to virus infection
+Developmental nutritional environment has persistent effects on honey bee resilience to virus infection

 Alexander Walton, Amy Toth, Adam Dolezal

 INTRODUCTION

 Early-life nutrition can have long lasting or permanent effects on the phenotype.
 Because of the sensitivity of juvenile development to environmental input, the nutrition an individual receives in early stages of life can lead to morphological, physiological, neural, and epigenomic changes that permanently alter their adult phenotype (Gilbert 2017).
 In turn, these alterations can have important consequences for the behavior, health, and reproductive success of the individual.
 For example, when zebra finches experienced low food conditions as chicks, their spatial memory adults was impaired, however their spatial associated learning was enhanced (Kriengwatana et al. 2015).
 In humans and non-human mammals, mounting evidence shows that early-life nutritional deprivation leads to decreased adult survival and reproductive output (Lummaa and Clutton-Brock 2002; Briga et al. 2017; Griffin et al. 2018), effects which can span generations as even the offspring of these individuals may be underweight and underdeveloped (Albon et al. 1987; Meikle and Westberg 2001; Burton and Metcalfe 2014).
 Similar effects of early-life nutrition occur in insects.
 For example, when nutritionally deprived as juveniles, adult female cockroaches had reduced reproductive lifespan, an effect that could not be reversed with enriched diet as adults (Barrett et al. 2009).
 Although animals may be able to buffer some of the effects of early-life nutritional stress by reallocating resources to critical functions during development (Birkhead et al. 1999), or by adopting alternative life history strategies as adults (Emlen 1997; Wang et al. 2006), these compensatory mechanisms can be costly (Birkhead et al. 1999).
 Thus, the effects of early-life nutrition are long-reaching, with the potential to shape all aspects of the adult phenotype.